alvarotrigo/angular-fullpage/README.md

 ### Non open source license

-Although angular-fullpage is under the MIT license as can be seen on the [LICENSE file](https://github.com/alvarotrigo/angular-fullpage/blob/master/LICENSE), notice [fullPage.js library](https://github.com/alvarotrigo/fullPage.js) is under GPLv3.
-Therefore you'll need to purchase a Commercial License for fullPage.js if you want to use fullPage to develop non open sourced sites, themes, projects, and applications. [[Purchase a Fullpage non open source License]](https://alvarotrigo.com/fullPage/pricing/)
+If you want to use angular-fullpage to develop non open sourced sites, themes, projects, and applications, the Commercial license is the appropriate license.
+With this option, your source code is kept proprietary.
+Which means, you won't have to change your whole application source code to an open source license.
+[Purchase a Fullpage Commercial License]

 ### Open source license